NEWSLETTER August 2019

 “We lowered the basket and three people came up.
 We lowered it again and another three came up.
 I calculated and communicated that the helicopter could take one more person and remain under the weight limit.
 The basket came up with a child and a baby clutched to her mother’s chest to keep her out of the rain.
 We were the last helicopter in the air that night and we got everyone back safely.”

 In September of 1919, Woodrow Wilson was President of the United States.
 The 19th Amendment, guaranteeing women the right to vote had just passed months earlier.
 The first National Football League team for Wisconsin, the Green Bay Packers was founded by Curly Lambeau.

-And Lois Bouton was born in Lake County, IL.
+And Lois Bouton was born in Rochelle, IL.